Oliver Martin (snowboarder)

 Oliver Martin (born June 15, 2008) is an American snowboarder.
+He competed in the 2026 Olympics big air event, coming in 4th.

 Career

 Martin represented the United States at the 2024 Winter Youth Olympics and won a silver medal in the big air event with 179.50 points.
 He also competed in the slopestyle event finished in fifth place with 82.25 points.
 In the fall of 2024, Martin became the youngest snowboarder to land a 2160.

 On February 22, 2025, Martin won his first gold medal of the 2024–25 FIS Snowboard World Cup season.
 With this win, he became the youngest male snowboarder to win a World Cup Slopestyle event.

 Martin made his FIS Snowboard World Championships debut for the United States at the 2025 Snowboarding World Championships and won a bronze medal in the slopestyle event with a score of 78.98 points.
 One week later, he also won a bronze medal in the big air event with a score of 171.75.
 At 16 years old, he was the second-youngest U.S. snowboarder to win a world championships medal after Arielle Gold, who won gold in 2013 at a younger 16.

+In January 2026, he was selected to represent the United States at the 2026 Winter Olympics at age 17.
+During big air qualification he scored 167.50 and advanced to the finals.
+During the finals he finished in fourth place with a score of 163.00.
+He performed at the event with a broken arm.